Short Fiction by Alun Evans

 Impossible, but the wasp is trapped in-between the two panes of glass constituting Eddie’s double-glazed bedroom window.
 It’s buzzing madly, this nutter wasp, headbutting first one pane then the next.
 Over and over.
 Eddie’s trying to concentrate on The Walking Dead, but this dumb insect isn’t making Eddie’s commitment to the AMC zombie apocalypse series so easy, and he pauses his laptop and sits up on his bed, eyeing the fizzing troublemaker with all the venom he can muster (not much).
 The wasp is average-sized, a fat old stinger stuck disproportionately onto the arse-end of its furiously vibrating body.

 ‘I just wanna see Rick fuck up Shane,’ Eddie tells the wasp quietly, in a kind of whisper-moan, as the world’s background forms sunlight and blue sky and grey endless motorway behind the battered insect’s inefficient escape strategy.
-In response to Eddie’s weak plea the wasp once again headbutts the windowpane, the sudden impact causing it to calm down momentarily.
+In response to Eddie’s weak plea the wasp once again headbutts the windowpane, the sudden impact causing the little bugger to calm down momentarily.
 It rests its heaving body against the sill, humming gently to itself.
 Like a human being would pant themselves calm after a particularly hysterical fit.
-Downstairs, as accompaniment to this humming, Eddie’s mother is calling for him; she is always calling for him.
+Downstairs, as an accompaniment to this humming, Eddie’s mother is calling for him; she is always calling for him.

 Bastien is walking home from Stockwell Underground after visiting Harriet.
 He’s feeling all A-level basics existential at that moment, because that’s what the rush hour Tube does to him every time, what with all those blank faces looking sombre, ghoulish, unexcited, suicidal.
 Bored.
 Suicidal.
 Ghoulish.